Do you need a project manager for your self build?

 Where can you find a suitable project manager for your self build?

 Sadly, there’s no single trade body or regulatory organization for self build project managers.
-Also, as some branch out from large contractors, unless you know people in the trade, finding a suitable one can be tricky.
+Also, as some branch out from large contractors, unless you know people in the trade, finding a suitable project manager for your self build can be tricky.

 So you’ll need to do some research.
 It’s worth asking your architect, potential builders, suppliers as well as searching online.
-With a shortlist, you can narrow the list down and hopefully find one that’s ideal.
+With a shortlist, you can narrow the list down and hopefully find the ideal project manager for your self build.